finos/legend-integration-juju/INSTRUCTIONS/AWS EKS/README.md

 sleep 10
 ALB_FQDN="$(kubectl -n nginx-ingress get svc nginx-ingress -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')"
 ```

-## Setting up Juju
+## Install Juju
+To install Juju, you can follow [the instructions in the docs](https://juju.is/docs/olm/installing-juju) or simply install a Juju with the command line `sudo snap install juju --classic`; on MacOS, you can use brew with `brew install juju`; run `juju status` to check if everything is up.

+If you're interested to know how to run Juju on your cloud of choice, checkout [the official docs](https://juju.is/docs/olm/clouds); you can always run `juju clouds` to check your configured clouds.
+In the instructions below, we will always use `microk8s`, but you can replace it with the name of the cloud you're using.

-### Bootstrap Juju
+## Bootstrap Juju

 In Juju terms, "bootstrap" means "create a Juju controller", which is the part of Juju that runs in your cluster and controls the applications.
 You can bootstrap Juju to the EKS cluster by running
 ``` bash
 juju bootstrap finos-legend
 ```
-Running juju status will now show the Juju Controller in your cloud.
+Running `juju status` will now show the Juju Controller in your cloud.

 ### Create a Model
-Juju models are a logical grouping of applications and infrastructure that work together to deliver a service or product.
+[Juju models](https://juju.is/docs/olm/models) are a logical grouping of applications and infrastructure that work together to deliver a service or product.
 In Kubernetes terms, models are effectively namespaces.
 Models are fundamental concepts in Juju and implement service isolation, access control, repeatability and boundaries.

 You can add a new model with